faustoFF/laravel-contextify/README.md

 #### Dynamic Context Providers

-Refreshing on Each Log Call
+Refreshing on each log call

 - [CallContextProvider](src/Context/Providers/CallContextProvider.php): Adds the file path and line number of the calling code